Viki-coding/Guess-the-Flag-Quiz/README.md

 We gained some inspiration from the CI instruction videos for the 'Love Maths' site.

-We got help with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
+We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutor, Tom and Sean for their expertise and ability to explain some of the 'challenges' I encountered.
 Thanks our very supportive and positive facilitator Laura Maycock and our new facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

+<h2>CONTENT</h2>
-CONTENT The content text for Flags of the World quiz is written by Viki Mulhall.
+The content text for Flags of the World quiz is written by Viki Mulhall.

-Legal & Ethical Compliance
+<h2>Legal & Ethical Compliance</h2>
 This project is for educational purposes only.
 ![image](https://github.com/user-attachments/assets/97c93dcc-7b09-4daf-baa6-bc20fb2c4f66)
 ![image](https://github.com/user-attachments/assets/97c93dcc-7b09-4daf-baa6-bc20fb2c4f66)